HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 2. Components/section 2-1 Basic Components.md

 Common applications in amateur radio include:

-1. Dividing voltages to protect delicate components
+1. Dividing voltages to protect delicate components.
-2. Limiting current to sensitive parts
+2. Limiting current to sensitive parts.
-3. Setting operating points in amplifier circuits
+3. Setting operating points in amplifier circuits.

 #### Capacitors and Inductors: The Energy Storage Twins